330,000+ trees mapped with species diversity, health metrics, and ecosystem services

 "estimated_temp_reduction_C": 1.8

-}Real Impact: Municipal planners can target high‑priority heat‑vulnerable zones and select species mixes that deliver measurable cooling (1.8°C reduction), biodiversity gains (Shannon index 3.05), and pollinator habitat benefits.
+}Use Case: Municipal planners can target high‑priority heat‑vulnerable zones and select species mixes that deliver measurable cooling (1.8°C reduction), biodiversity gains (Shannon index 3.05), and pollinator habitat benefits.
 Evidence shows higher street-tree biodiversity correlates with lower summer temperatures even after controlling for canopy cover.

 API Endpoint: